Nsustain/nsustain.com/README.md

 and we'll reply as promptly as possible.

 Please email security@nsustain.com
-if you discover any vulnerability on Nsustain.
+if you've discover any vulnerability on Nsustain.
 **[[Security Hall of Frame](./HALL_OF_FRAME.md)]**

 <br>